emilerwanda/oracle-sql-assignment_2_repo/README.md

-# oracle-sql-assignment
+# oracle-sql-assignment_1
-this is repo for assignment submission of pl/sql
+this repo is for assignment 2

 ## <u>LIBRARY MANAGEMENT SYSTEM</u>